 What role do factors including genes, environment, and gender have on immune dysfunction in MS?

-Although the etiology of MS remains unclear, a large ongoing research effort seeks to determine the role of factors including genes, environmental triggers, and gender in MS. Evidence from twin studies strongly suggests a genetic component to MS and results from genome-wide studies have linked multiple genetic abnormalities to increased MS susceptibility.
-Studies of possible environmental triggers for MS have implicated low levels of vitamin D and decreased sunlight exposure in development of MS. A number of studies have examined potential viral triggers in MS (eg, Epstein-Barr virus).
-However, there have been no definitive results to date from this line of research.
+Although the cause of MS remains unclear, a large ongoing research effort seeks to determine the role of factors including genes, environmental triggers, and gender in MS. Evidence from twin studies strongly suggests a genetic component to MS and results from genome-wide studies have linked multiple genetic abnormalities to increased MS susceptibility.
+Studies of possible environmental triggers for MS have implicated low levels of vitamin D and decreased sunlight exposure in development of MS. A number of studies have examined potential viral triggers in MS (eg, Epstein-Barr virus).1 However, there have been no definitive results to date from this line of research.